Buying a home

 have one, use our budget planner to:

-- Work out how much you can comfortably afford to repay on a home
+- Work out how much you can comfortably afford to borrow without

 - Include all the costs that come with home ownership: up-front

-costs like stamp duty and legal fees, ongoing
+costs like stamp duty and legal fees and

 Stamp duty calculators